Search

 First-time buyers in England and Northern Ireland do not have to pay stamp duty on properties worth up to £425,000.
 A rate of 5% is payable on any portion of the property value between £425,001 and £625,000.

-There is no first-time buyer stamp duty relief at all for homes priced over £625,000.
+There is no first-time buyer stamp duty relief at all, and standard stamp duty rates and thresholds apply, for first homes priced over £625,000.

-In the Autumn Statement 2022, it was announced that from 1 April 2025 the threshold at which first-time buyers don’t have to pay stamp duty will revert from £425,00 back down to £300,000 – the level from which it was increased as part of the mini-budget 2022.
+From 1 April 2025 the threshold at which first-time buyers don’t pay stamp duty will revert from £425,00 back down to £300,000 – the level from which it was increased as part of the mini-budget 2022.
 At the same time, the maximum value of a property on which first-time buyer stamp duty relief can be claimed will return to £500,000 from £625,000.
-There were no further changes in the Autumn Statement 2023.

 » MORE: How first-time buyer stamp duty relief works